 Since 1 November 1913 I was a chambermaid in Marggrabowa for Karl Block, a cattle trader.
 My employers did not live in Marggrabowa since the announcement of mobilisation.
 I was there alone with my employer's brother-in-law, a flour trader from Marggrabowa.
 At the beginning of November Russians returned to Marggrabowa.
-On 10 November about 6 o'clock I went to a service building and was attacked and raped by two Russians.
-As a result I became pregnant.

-Children born of rape were referred to as Russenkinder - "Russian children".
-Their mothers were entitled to a monthly allowance of 20 German mark which was granted to women who placed their children for adoption as well as to breastfeeding mothers who decided to keep theirs.
+On 10 November about 6 o'clock I went to a service building and got attacked and raped by two Russians.
+As a result I got pregnant83.
+Children born of rape were referred to as Russenkinder - "Russian children"84.
+Their mothers were entitled to a monthly allowance of 20 German mark which was granted to women who placed their children for adoption as well as to women who decided to keep their children - to breastfeeding mothers85.
 After the occupying party had left, Julia Boczkowska and other girls in similar situation fled to West Germany.
-In February, the Russians left Marggrabowa and I escaped with other servant girls who had been raped by Russians to the Stade district in Hannover.
+In February Russians left Marggrabowa and I escaped with other servant-girls who had been raped by Russians to the Stade district in Hannover.
 I stayed with the wife of Stüven, a trader.
-On 2 July I went to a hospital for women.
+On 2 July I went to a hospital for women86.